Docsv0.6.27

 What's the difference between Sipsa and AWQ / GPTQ / EXL3?

-Tightest PPL drift in the 4–5 bpw band, plus SHA-256 bit-identical reconstruction (the cryptographic guarantee that the customer-loaded model produces output identical to the trainer's reference).
+Tightest PPL drift in the 4–5 bpw band, plus SHA-256 reproducible reconstruction (the cryptographic property that the customer-loaded model is SHA-256-identical to the validated artifact, every load).
 AWQ / GPTQ / EXL3 leave reproducibility ambiguous — you cannot bit-compare two runs.
-Sipsa proves bit-identical via per-Linear hash manifest.
+Sipsa proves reproducible reconstruction via per-tensor hash manifest.
 For SOC 2 / SR-11-7 / FDA / DoD audit, the difference is qualitative.

 Does this require special hardware?